How Long Am I Covered Under the Heart and Lung Act?

 When Can My Heart and Lung Act Benefits Stop?

-Before your rights are terminated, you will generally be subject to a due process hearing, which will explain why you are no longer eligible for benefits, and you will have a chance to respond to those allegations.
+Before your rights are terminated, you will generally be subject to a due process hearing, which will explain why you are no longer eligible for benefits.
+You will then have a chance to respond to those allegations.

 If you feel that you are not getting the Pennsylvania Heart and Lung Act benefits you deserve or if you are facing a hearing and may be losing your benefits, contact KBG Injury Law for a consultation.
 The attorneys at KBG Injury Law have helped thousands of injured workers and plaintiffs secure benefits for their injuries.